MetOffice/lfric_core/documentation/source/developer_guide/coding_standards/python_coding_standards.rst

 Resolve *all* errors and warnings (but see :ref:`E402` exception below).

-Flake8 is available in the LFRic software stack on SPICE Desltop and compute.
+Flake8 is available in the LFRic software stack on SPICE Desktop and servers.

 .. _PEP 8: https://www.python.org/dev/peps/pep-0008
 .. _flake8: https://flake8.pycqa.org/en/latest/